onemarketdata/onetick-py/README.md

     pip install onetick-py[webapi]

-Use ``webapi`` extra to easily use it with remote OneTick Cloud server.
+Use ``webapi`` extra to easily use it with remote OneTick REST Servers, such as [OneTick Cloud](https://www.onetick.com/cloud-services).

 See [Getting Started](https://docs.pip.distribution.sol.onetick.com/static/getting_started/root.html)
 section in the documentation to see how quickly set up ``onetick-py`` configuration